auth0/docs/articles/appliance/critical-issue.md

 Appliance customers should use the [Auth0 Support Center](https://support.auth0.com) as a primary method of logging a critical support issue.
 As part of the onboarding procedure a cloud account should be created that gives administrators the possibility to log in to Support Center and create new tickets.
 Set the ticket severity to **Urgent** if you need an immediate response.

 > **Important**: using Support Center requires a cloud account setup.
-If you are unsure about this, please try logging in at https://support.auth0.com or check with your Auth0 Customer Success Manager.
+If you are unsure about this, please try logging in at the [Auth0 Support Center](https://support.auth0.com) or check with your Auth0 Customer Success Manager.

 As a secondary point of escalation, Appliance customers can also send an email to productionoutage@auth0.com to log a critical support issue. *Note that this should only be a secondary escalation point, as a ticket created in Support Center provides a more reliable way to identify the customer having the problem and interact with the user.*

 ### To log a critical support issue in Support Center

-1. Go to https://support.auth0.com and log in with your credentials.
+1. Go to the [Auth0 Support Center](https://support.auth0.com) and log in with your credentials.
 2. Click on the [New Ticket](https://support.auth0.com/tickets/new) button.
 3. Select the affected service. **Note that even if you only see your cloud account, you will be getting support for your Appliance installation.**
 4. In **Environment** indicate the specific installation having the problem (i.e. Production, QA).